rust-lang/rfcs/text/0000-crate-name-transfer.md

 This termination condition is intended as a lightweight way to avert or contain unforeseen impact of adopting this experimental RFC.

-The experiment will continue indefinitely until terminated as described here or amended by another RFC.
+The experiment will continue for 18 months unless before that point it is terminated as described here or amended by another RFC.
+Beyond 18 months everything continues the same except that teams other than the crates.io team lose the ability to terminate the experiment; they would need to convince the crates.io team to do so.

 # Reference-level explanation

-The library team and/or moderation team will designate a Responsible Party.
-Crate transfers happen at the sole discretion of the Responsible Party.
+The crates.io team will designate a team of 3-5 people known collectively as the Responsible Party.
+Crate transfers happen by group decision of the Responsible Party.

-The Responsible Party need not be a member of the library team or moderation team.
-There may be more than one Responsible Party, in which case the Responsible Parties will need to agree among themselves on a consensus process for approving crate transfer requests.
-If the Responsible Parties cannot agree, they are deemed Not So Responsible After All and the experiment terminates.
+Membership is at the discretion of the crates.io team with no other restrictions.
+In particular, members need not already be part of another Rust team.
+It is reasonable to expect that the crates.io team will select reputable individuals.

+The Responsible Party is expected to follow the consensus protocol that the Rust project largely follows: in order to transfer a crate, a majority of the team should approve and there should be zero objections.
+This gives flexibility if some team members are not available for all decisions.
+The team should seek to all enthusiastically approve but it is understood that this is not always feasible.

+The Responsible Party will be considered a subteam of the crates.io team.
+One member should be available to attend crates.io team meetings to discuss the subteam's activity.
+Not necessarily the same member every time, and not necessarily every week; we can pin this down once things are up and running and we get a sense of the scale of incoming requests.
+Around the 6 month mark if the experiment has made it that far, the crates.io team should meet with the full Responsible Party to check in and dig into how our processes can be improved.

-To reiterate: crate transfers happen at the sole discretion of the Responsible Party.
-There is no checklist of criteria that decide whether a request is granted.
-The Responsible Party is entrusted with upholding the intent of the eRFC in performing transfers in only the absolute most clear-cut cases according to their judgement.
+To reiterate: crate transfers are to happen purely by group decision of the Responsible Party.
+They are not bound by any checklist of criteria specified by this eRFC.
+The Responsible Party are entrusted with upholding the intent of the eRFC in performing transfers in only the most clear-cut cases according to their judgement.

-When a user requests ownership of a crate, the two possible responses by the Responsible Party are:
+When a user requests ownership of a crate, the two common responses by the Responsible Party will be:

-1. All right, I yanked the existing releases and set you as the owner!
-Please ensure that the next version you publish is a separate semver major version from any of the old yanked releases.
+1. All right, we have yanked the existing releases and set you as the owner!
+   Please ensure that the next version you publish is semver-incompatible with any of the old yanked releases.

 2. Hi!
 Thanks for the request.
-I believe this case is less clear-cut than the ones I am currently willing to grant.
-I would recommend picking a different crate name for now, but we can leave this request open if you want and revisit the decision in the future.
+We believe this case is less clear-cut than the ones we are currently willing to grant.
+We would recommend picking a different crate name for now, but we can leave this request open if you want and revisit the decision in the future.

-The Responsible Party is encouraged to respond to requests in a timely manner, but realistically they will respond when they have time and mental energy available.
+The Responsible Party should feel comfortable reaching these decisions privately, but are to maintain some sort of public log of how many requests were made, how many were rejected, and some brief discussion of the rationale of the accepted requests (and they must be brief, because it's supposed to be clear cut).
+The general principle is to strive to be as transparent as possible without interfering with the team's ability to get work done.

+When accepting a request, the Responsible Party will reach out to an operations person on crates.io who will perform the transfer.
+There is a possibility that this could be automated later but this is not required for the eRFC to go forward; some design and implementation and policy work would be involved.

 # Guide-level explanation

 The details of requesting ownership of a crate name are to be figured out over time, but a viable way to begin would be as follows.

-- Implement the appropriate [audit trail in crates.io][audit] to provide ground truth if a dispute should arise.

-- Hardcode the accounts of the Responsible Parties into the crates.io codebase as unexposed owners of all crates.
-(There is only a small handful of people who have full database access to crates.io, and it is prudent to continue to limit the number of people and the number of reasons to go mucking around in the database directly.)

 - Set up a repository under https://github.com/rust-lang called "crate-transfers".